Rolls-Royce Holdings: Corruption allegations

 Rolls-Royce has been accused numerous times of corrupt practices and bribery.

-Most recently, in 2014, facing allegations of bribery in the aftermath of the Sudhir Choudhrie affair, Rolls-Royce offered to return money to the Indian government.
+In 2014, facing allegations of bribery in the aftermath of the Sudhir Choudhrie affair, Rolls-Royce offered to return money to the Indian government.
 The Serious Fraud Office (SFO) also investigated allegations of bribery in Indonesia and China.

 In February 2015 Rolls-Royce was accused of bribing an employee of Brazil's state-controlled oil company to win a $100 million contract to provide gas turbines for oil platforms.

 In October 2016 a joint Guardian and BBC investigation alleged widespread corruption by Rolls-Royce through middlemen in foreign countries including Brazil, India, China, Indonesia, South Africa, Angola, Iraq, Iran, Kazakhstan, Azerbaijan, Nigeria and Saudi Arabia.
 Rolls-Royce became subject to a major SFO investigation.

 Alleged defects

 In 2013 media reported allegations from two American ex-employees that thousands of the company's new jet engines were assembled with used parts.